-The IESC provides advice to the Australian Government Environment Minister on priorities for research to improve the understanding of the impacts of coal seam gas and large coal mining developments on water resources.
-As part of the IESC's research priorities, the IESC has committed to develop Explanatory Notes and summary guides on Subsidence in relation to both underground coal mining, and coal seam gas (CSG).
-The intent of these documents is to provide tailored guidance and up-to-date robust scientific methodologies and tools for assessing the risk and magnitudes of subsidence (surface deformation) and its environmental impact due to both coal seam gas and large coal mining developments.
+The IESC provides advice to the Australian Government Environment Minister on priorities for research to improve understanding of the impacts of coal seam gas and large coal mining developments on water resources.
+As part of the IESC's research priorities, it has committed to develop ENs and summary guides on subsidence in relation to both underground coal mining and coal seam gas (CSG).
+The intent of these documents is to provide guidance and a summary of up-to-date robust scientific methodologies and tools available for assessing the risks and magnitudes of subsidence (surface deformation) and its environmental impact due to coal seam gas and large coal mining developments.
+The ENs are not intended to be comprehensive, prescriptive procedural manuals; nor are they intended as academic reports.

-The scope provided by OWS for the underground coal mining subsidence Explanatory Note included the following:
+The scope requested by the OWS for the underground coal mining subsidence EN comprised: